 How is it paid?
 The Managing Director, CFO & former CFO receive their awards in cash.
 The Managing director receives his reward as 50% paid in cash after the assessment of annual performance and 50% deferred for a further one year period.
 The CFO and former CFO receive their award as 100% paid in cash after the assessment of annual performance.
 How much can executives earn?
-Managing Director:CFO: 50% of fixed The maximum STI opportunities of executives are summarised below: • Managing Director: 75% of fixed remuneration • CFO: 50% of fixed remuneration • Former CFO: 50% of fixed remuneration How is performance measured?
-STI performance measures were chosen as they reflect the core drivers of short-term performance and also provide a framework for delivering sustainable value to the Group, its shareholders and customers.
-Metric FY24 Target Weighting Profit before Tax Vesting commences at \$11.0 million, then pro rata 0% from \$11.0 million to 100% at \$15.8 million being 18% above the budgeted FY24 underlying PBT 50% Sales Revenue Vesting commencing at \$10.0 million below budgeted FY24 sales revenue, then pro rata to 100% vesting at \$10 million above budgeted FY24 sales revenue 20% Individual performance Specific to individuals 30% From time to time additional short-term cash bonuses are paid to executives in relation to the achievement of specific outcomes associated with certain significant events.
+The maximum STI opportunities of executives are summarised below: - Managing Director: 75% of fixed remuneration - CFO: 50% of fixed remuneration - Former CFO: 50% of fixed remuneration How is performance measured? also provide a framework for vere chosen as they reflect the core drivers of short-term perform delivering sustainable value to the Group, its shareholders and Metric FY24 Target Weighting Profit before Tax Vesting commences at \$11.0 million, then pro rata 0% from \$11.0 million to 100% at \$15.8 million being 18% above the budgeted FY24 underlying PBT 50% Sales Revenue Vesting commencing at \$10.0 million below budgeted FY24 sales revenue, then pro rata to 100% vesting at \$10.0 million above budgeted FY24 sales revenue 20% Individual performance Specific to individuals 30% From time to time additional short-term cash bonuses are paid to executives in relation to the achievement of specific outcomes associated with certain significant events.
 Examples of such events may include, among others, completing a significant acquisition or investment, achieving a required divestment outcome, completing a significant restructure project or completing a refinancing of the business.
 The Board is responsible for approving such bonus payments.
 In FY24, no such additional short-term cash bonuses were paid to executives.
-When is it assessed and paid? performance against meas ned after the end of the financial year following sures by the People & Culture Committee and de following the release of statutory audited response. and the Board.
+When is it assessed and paid? after the end of the financial year following a review of perform ple & Culture Committee and the Board.
+Payments are normally tory audited results.

-3. Elements of remuneration (continued)
+3. Elements of remuneration continued

-Long-term incentives (LTI) The FY24 LTI program for KMP was structured as follows:
+Long-term incentives (LTI)

+The FY24 LTI program for KMP was structured as follows: